Best NVMe SSD Enclosure product boxes Best NVMe SSD Enclosure product boxes

 Best Value: Ugreen SATA/NVMe Enclosure

-Like the SSK model, Ugreen’s competitor uses the Realtek RTL9210B USB bridge, which supports both PCIe/NVMe and M.2 SATA SSDs.
-Of course, only a PCIe/NVMe drive will allow it to reach its maximum 10 Gbps sequential performance.
-While it offers no surprises on the performance side, what makes the Ugreen enclosure particularly attractive is an impeccable quality impression and easy operation.
-The only real downside to the abundance of aluminum used is that it’s also heavier than average.
+While it offers no surprises on the performance side, what makes the Ugreen enclosure attractive is an impeccable quality impression and easy operation.
+The only real downside to the abundance of aluminum is that it’s also a fair bit heavier than cheaper alternatives.

 Shopping links: Amazon, Newegg